vbylen/vbylen/README.md

 -->

 - 🔭 Working on Thanks App.
-- 🌱 Learning as I go along!
+- 🌱 Learning as I go along
-- 👯 Open to collaborate if you're into that.
+- 👯 Open to collaborate.
-- 💬 Are our dreams and goals aligned?
+- 💬 Are we aligned?
 - 📫 How to reach me: jimi@thx.app.